Creolestudios/e-commerce_mern/README.md

 > eCommerce platform built with the MERN stack & Redux.

-This project is part of my [MERN Stack From Scratch | eCommerce Platform](https://www.traversymedia.com/mern-stack-from-scratch) course.
 It is a full-featured shopping cart with PayPal & credit/debit payments.